 CA DWC Implements a Drug Formulary for Injured Workers

 California’s (CA) Workers’ Compensation Medical Treatment Utilization Schedule (MTUS) drug formulary is approved, and the new regulations go into effect on January 1, 2018.
-The formulary is the state’s approach to tackling the overuse/abuse of opioids and to promote the use of frontline drugs in the treatment of injured workers.
+The drug formulary is the state’s approach to tackling the overuse/abuse of opioids and to promote the use of frontline drugs in the treatment of injured workers.

 The CA Division of Workers’ Compensation (DWC) held educational webinars on Dec 13th & 14th to educate stakeholders on the new formulary.
 Their presentation should be available on the DWC website soon.

 The DWC recently adopted the most current version of the American College of Occupational and Environmental Medicine (ACOEM) guidelines into MTUS with the exception of the new traumatic brain injury guideline.
-The new formulary is also based on ACOEM guidelines.
+The new drug formulary is also based on ACOEM guidelines.

 The formulary list contains 275 drugs with 82 listed as exempt and 193 listed as non-exempt.
 If treatment is in accordance with MTUS (based on ACOEM chapters), exempt drugs can be prescribed without going through the Prospective Utilization Review process.